SEO Isn't Dead. It's Evolving Into AI Visibility.

 That part is a clean SEO case study.
 The interesting part is what happened next.

 The work compounded.
-The total Jan 2025 to May 2026 result on the store: 90,000 visits (+295% year over year), 88,000 unique visitors (+333% YoY), 133,000 pageviews (+146% YoY), bounce rate down 2 percentage points.
+The total result on the store from January 2025 to May 2026: 90,000 visits (+295% year over year), 88,000 unique visitors (+333% year over year), 133,000 page views (+146% year over year), bounce rate down 2 percentage points.
 None of that required me to do "AI visibility" work separately from the SEO work I had already finished.
 The SEO work was the AI visibility work.

-"I stopped treating SEO like a plugin and started treating it like product distribution." <cite>Andrea Li, "How I Ranked #1 on Google, Bing, and DuckDuckGo"</cite>
+I stopped treating SEO like a plugin and started treating it like product distribution.

 What we built on Bohemi's store

-The full case study, including methodology and dated milestones, is at How Bohemi Became an Engagement Ring Authority.
+The full case study, including the methodology and dated milestones, is at How Bohemi Became an Engagement Ring Authority.

 What the two case studies have in common

-| Architectural element | What it does for traditional SEO | What it does for AI visibility |
+| What we did | What it does for Google ranking | What it does for AI recommending your store |

 |---|---|---|

-Why SEO is the AI visibility infrastructure
+Why SEO is the foundation AI visibility sits on top of

 The implication for jewelry designers:

-What AI visibility adds on top
+What AI visibility adds on top of SEO

 What AI visibility specifically adds: